 Access, Review and Correction

-The General Data Protection Regulations gives you the right to access your personal data held by us (“subject access request”).
-If you have an established business relationship with the Chamber, you may request from us a list of the categories of personal information held about you.
+The General Data Protection Regulations gives you the right to access your personal data held by us (“subject access request).
 Subject access requests must be made in writing to the details below.
 We will endeavour to respond to the request within a reasonable period and in any event within one month as required by the relevant provisions in the GDPR.

 It is important that the personal data we hold about you is accurate and current.
 We will take all reasonable measures to ensure that the personal data we hold about you is accurate.
 We have also implemented procedures to enable you to review and correct your personal information, should there be any changes to your circumstances or errors in the gathered data.
 When you make a request to access or review the personal data we hold about you, we will request you to verify your identity before the request can be fulfilled.

 In addition to the rights of access, review and correction, you have the right to object to your personal data being processed for any particular purpose, or to request that we stop using your information.
-If you wish to exercise these rights, please e-mail firstname.lastname@example.org or send a letter marked “Data Protection” to the Chamber’s offices at Severn House, Prescott Drive, Worcester, WR4 9NE.
+If you wish to exercise these rights, please e-mail [email protected] or send a letter marked “Data Protection” to the Councils offices at County Hall, Spetchely Road, Worcester, WR5 2NP.
 If you have further concerns about how we use your personal data, you also have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the data protection authority for the UK.
 Please visit https://ico.org.uk/ for more details on your data protection rights and how to contact them.